tttor/ctrl-foundation/method/value-based/vin_tamar_2016.md

     need a more data-efficient approach by exploiting a flexible prior about the planning computation underlying the behavior.

 ## observation
 * The sequential nature of decision making in RL is inherently different than the one-step decisions in supervised learning, and in general **requires some form of planning**
+* a natural solution to many tasks involves **planning on some model** of the domain.

 ## idea: value iteration network (VIN)
 * a fully differentiable neural network with a planning module embedded within.